fearlsgroove/drupal_PDF_using_MPDF/README.txt

   (admin/config/user-interface/mpdf)
     This is where all the module-specific configuration options can be set.

-- To modify the template of printer friendly pages, simply edit the pdf--node.tpl.php or the css/style.css files.
+- To create your own template pages, simply edit the node.tpl.php or the css/style.css files.

 - It is possible to set per-content-type and/or theme-specific templates which are searched for in the following order:
-  1. pdf--node--[id].tpl.php in the module directory (supplied by the module)
+  1. node--[id].tpl.php in the module directory (supplied by the module)
-  2. pdf--node--[type].tpl.php in the module directory (supplied by the module)
+  2. node--[type].tpl.php in the module directory (supplied by the module)
-  3. pdf--node.tpl.php in the module directory (supplied by the module)
+  3. node.tpl.php in the module directory (supplied by the module)

 API